freeCodeCamp/freeCodeCamp/docs/how-to-enable-new-languages.md

 ### Configure the Language Superblock Order

 In the [config/superblock-order.ts](https://github.com/freeCodeCamp/freeCodeCamp/blob/main/config/superblock-order.ts) file, you need to set the order and state of all the superblocks for the new language in the `superBlockOrder` object.
-Copy one of the language keys and all its values, paste it to the bottom of the object (or wherever), and change the key your new language from the `Language` enum.
+Copy one of the language keys and all its values, paste it to the bottom of the object (or wherever), and change the key to your new language from the `Languages` enum.

 ```js
 export const superBlockOrder: SuperBlockOrder = {